CumulusNetworks/docs/content/cumulus-linux/Layer-2/IGMP-and-MLD-Snooping.md

-If no multicast router is sending queries to configure IGMP/MLD querier on the switch, you can add a configuration similar to the following in `/etc/network/interfaces`.
+If no multicast router is sending queries to configure IGMP/MLD querier on the switch, you can add a configuration similar to the following in the `/etc/network/interfaces` file.
 To enable IGMP and MLD snooping for a bridge, set `bridge-mcquerier` to *1* in the bridge stanza.
 By default, the source IP address of IGMP queries is 0.0.0.0.
 To set the source IP address of the queries to be the bridge IP address, configure `bridge-mcqifaddr 1`.

 For an explanation of the relevant parameters, see the `ifupdown-addons-interfaces` man page.

 For a [VLAN-aware
-bridge](/version/cumulus-linux-377/Layer-2/Ethernet-Bridging---VLANs/VLAN-aware-Bridge-Mode),
+bridge](/version/cumulus-linux-37740/Layer-2/Ethernet-Bridging---VLANs/VLAN-aware-Bridge-Mode),
 use a configuration like the following:

+    ...
     auto bridge.100
     vlan bridge.100
       bridge-igmp-querier-src 123.1.1.1